isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: Let's R.O.W
+          date: 14 April 2025
+          announcement: On 27 March, Regent Secondary commemorated World Water Day with a vibrant line-up of activities aimed at raising awareness about the importance of water conservation.
+This year’s global theme—Glacier Preservation—shone a spotlight on the urgent need to protect the world's glaciers, which are...
+          link_text: Read more about it here
+          link_url: /let-s-row/
+        - title: Secondary 1G3 Virtual Tour to Fort Canning
+          date: 14 April 2025
+          announcement: History came alive for our students as they embarked on an exciting virtual tour of Fort Canning Hill, led by Lion Heartlanders Tour Company!
+This immersive experience marked the launch of our inaugural Regentstorians Programme, a special initiative designed to nurture passionate young...
+          link_text: Read more about it here
+          link_url: /secondary-1g3-virtual-tour-to-fort-canning/
         - title: "Applied Learning Module (ApLM): Eyesight Matters"
           date: 04 April 2025
           announcement: A group of enthusiastic Regenites embarked on a deep dive into the